Fixing Sleep Issues with Bazzite on a Gigabyte Motherboard

 [Install]

-• Exit Nano with Ctrl-X, and hit y to save the file.
+Once you're done, to exit Nano, hit Ctrl-X, and then y to save the file.

-• To enable the changes, run these commands:
+Now, to enable these changes, enter these commands:

-• Reboot and check the output after running cat /proc/acpi/wakeup
+Reboot your Bazzite PC.
+Now, fire up the command line again, and check the output after running cat /proc/acpi/wakeup

 If everything worked correctly, GPP0 and GPP8 should both show as disabled.